caiiimnrv/weather-prediction/README.md

 # weather-prediction

+This is the Final Project repository for the course of CCS 248: Artificial Neural Networks

-Weather Prediction Using Multiple Machine Learning Classifier Models
+Title: Weather Prediction Using Multiple Machine Learning Classifier Models

+In this study, the researchers have implemented three (3) machine learning classifier algorithms namely Logistic Regression, Gaussian Naive Bayes, and Random Forest to predict the weather type using precipitation, maximum and minimum temperature, and wind levels.